Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_compose.md

 :::

-This method is the simplest way to test Domino locally, it uses docker compose to run all the necessary services:
+This method is the simplest way to test Domino locally, it uses Docker Compose to run all the necessary services:

 1. Install the necessary dependencies
 2. Use Domino command line interface to run the platform locally